Dencia

-Reprudencia Sonkey, known professionally as Dencia (born March 26, 1992) is a Cameroonian/Nigerian singer, entrepreneur/Dj/fashion designer.
-She was born in Yaounde Cameroon to a teenage mom and was raised by her maternal grandparents as their child.
-Dencia later moved to the US as a teenager.
+Reprudencia Sonkey, known professionally as Dencia (born March 26, 1992) is a Cameroonian-Nigerian singer and designer.
+She was born in Yaounde, Cameroon Her mother was a Volleyball player.
+She was raised by her maternal grandparents as their child.

 She started her career in Hollywood by being featured in music videos of artists like Chris Brown, 50 Cent, Lady Gaga, and Ludacris.
-Dencia released her debut single “Beri Beri” in 2011.
+She released her debut single "Beri Beri" in 2011.